varad-potadar/Research-paper-QNA/README.md

-📄 Research Paper Question Answering System
+📑 DocQuery — Document-Grounded Question Answering System

-A lightweight research assistant that allows users to upload academic PDF papers and ask questions grounded strictly in the paper’s content.
+DocQuery is a lightweight document intelligence system that allows users to upload PDFs and ask questions grounded strictly in the content of the document.

-The system uses local document processing, semantic retrieval, and Groq-powered LLM reasoning to provide accurate, non-hallucinated answers.
-This project focuses on clarity, correctness, and simplicity, avoiding unnecessary infrastructure and overengineering.
+The system works across research papers, resumes, and other structured or semi-structured documents, producing accurate answers without hallucination.

 ✨ Key Features